Benolds/Heartonograph/README.md

 Tap _Start Heart Rate Sensor_ to begin collecting data and broadcasting it to the Host IP on port 3001.
 Broadcasts are made with an http protocol called Open Sound Control (OSC), using MetatoneOSC (https://github.com/cpmpercussion/MetatoneOSC)

+The phone and app should remain open to ensure the values continue to be sent.

 ### Step 3 - Mac OSX App

 Run the _Heartonograph Desktop Receiver_ Mac App in the _Mac OSX App_ directory.
 The _Path to heart rate data_ field may be changed if you want to save the data received from the iPhone in a different location.